About Us

 Welcome !

-Thanks for visiting the Agawam Historical Association web page.
+Thanks for visiting the Agawam Historical Sites and Images web page.

 Agawam is a town rich in history - from its founding in 1636, to its incorporation in 1855, to having the first Zip Code in the United States.
 Browse through our web site and discover things from French and Indian War veterans graves to the largest amusement park in New England.